APSL/sshail/README.md

 # Install & configure

-First of all you will need `docker` installer properly on your system.
+First of all you will need `docker` installed properly on your system.
 Visit the official documentation to do that.

 On Debian based systems you can install the `debrequirements.txt` with `apt` if you